-NWL will obtain independent assurance from PwC in relation to a number of non-financial performance areas (defined in PwC's report on page 37 as the 'Selected Information') including the cost assessment tables.
+NWL will obtain independent assurance from PwC in relation to a number of nonfinancial performance areas including the cost assessment tables.
 Within the work performed by PwC in reaching its conclusion over the Selected Information as a whole, the procedures that impact the cost assessment tables will include:

-- Re-performing calculations performed by management based on central records - Inspecting detailed breakdowns of each of the data points recorded within the Selected Information - Obtaining and inspecting underlying documentary evidence on a sample basis - Inspecting corporate systems which store data relevant to the Selected Information - Checking for consistency between data points with common inputs - Inspecting third party or publicly available data and tracing this back to Northumbrian Water Limited's records.
+- Re-performing calculations performed by management based on central records - Inspecting detailed breakdowns of each of the data points recorded within the Selected Information - Obtaining and inspecting underlying documentary evidence on a sample basis - Inspecting corporate systems which store data relevant to the Selected Information - Checking for consistency between data points with common inputs - Inspecting third party or publicly available data and tracing this back to Northumbrian Water Limited's records

-For cost assessment tables allocated to our Internal Audit Team, they will confirm understanding of the reporting processes by performing interviews, walkthroughs and evidence inspection.
+For cost assessment tables allocated to our Internal Audit Team, they will confirm understanding of the reporting processes by performing interviews, walk throughs and evidence inspection.